 Relationships involve two people, so why should your partner get to make the decision regarding condom use?
 Even if you already know that your partner doesn’t want to use condoms, you need to have a conversation about it.
 Be honest and state your concerns and the reasons you want to use condoms.
 You can also say “No glove, no love”.

-What are counter-arguments to my partner’s excuses?
+How can I respond to my partner’s excuses?

 - If he says: “If you love me, you’d let me have sex with you without a condom.”

 You can: Make it clear to him that this isn’t a valid reason.
-For instance, you could have used the same line and said “If you love me, you’d use a condom”, but you didn’t.
+For instance, you could have used the same line and said “If you love me, you’d use a condom,” but you didn’t.
 You came up with mature, valid reasons regarding your health and wellbeing.

 - If he says: “Stopping to put on a condom will ruin the mood.”